MiniZinc/libminizinc/en/mzn_search.rst

 problem we may have solved a
 previous version of the problem which is very similar.
 In this case it can be advantageous to use the previous solution found when searching for solution to the new problem.
+This is currently supported by some MIP backends.

 The warm start annotations are attached to the solve item, just like other search annotations.